- Official COVID-19 Information and Updates

 Child Care Subsidy

 The University of Michigan offers a Child Care Subsidy to students to assist with the cost of licensed child care of their young, dependent children.
 In recognition that students will pursue their education in the fall semester through in-person, hybrid, and/or remote formats, the university has temporarily changed eligibility criteria for the Child Care Subsidy beginning fall term 2020.
 During this temporary period, child care expenses from any licensed child care provider will be eligible for reimbursement under the subsidy, regardless of the state, country, or agency of licensure.
+Additionally, a temporary amendment for the fall 2020 and winter 2021 terms expands the eligibility criteria for the Child Care Subsidy to include unlicensed care providers.
 Previously, eligibility was limited to the State of Michigan.
 Other eligibility criteria for the Child Care Subsidy continue to be in effect.

 Research and Scholarship

-The University of Michigan Office of Research (UMOR) has developed guidance documents to assist faculty, postdocs, staff, and graduate students within the research pause and for this new time of research ramp-up planning.
+The University of Michigan Office of Research (UMOR) has developed guidance to assist faculty, postdocs, staff, and graduate students during this time of research reengagement.
 This guidance indicates that GSRAs will continue to be paid during the pause in noncritical laboratory research activities and the pause in human subject research, as well as during the research ramp-up period.